scaleoutsean/awesome-solidfire/README.md

 - Enterprise-grade, professional infrastructure monitoring
 - Cloud-hosted service, requires on-prem VM to acquire data and send it to your NetApp Cloud Insights account
 - The free version has basic functionality and supports all NetApp products including SolidFire and NetApp HCI
-- Monitor performance and OPEX of all on-prem assets (NetApp- and non-NetApp-made) as well as in public clouds (find examples in NetApp [WP-7319](https://www.netapp.com/us/media/wp-7319.pdf))
+- Monitor performance and OpEx of all on-prem assets (NetApp- and non-NetApp-made) as well as in public clouds (find examples in NetApp [WP-7319](https://www.netapp.com/us/media/wp-7319.pdf))

 #### VMware / Blue Medora True Visibility for VMware vRealize Operations